the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 - Wincon wonders, International Trade Center, and Manhattan Project can no longer have their production hurried.
 - Salvage Tank Depot now awards an Ancient Armor instead of a Tank (it originally awarded a Modern Armor in the base scenario prior to an "increased difficulty" update).
 - Salvage Army Depot replaced with Restore Army Depot, which costs 5x more Production (era-based 250 vs. 50), awards an Ancient Armor instead of a Tank (Modern Armor prior to the "increased difficulty" update), adds +25% Production towards Armor units in the owning city, and adds an extra +2 Production to the Army Depot tile.
-- Salvage Space Station nerfed to remove its free Technology, due to that same exploit, which would have allowed players to gain several free Technologies by razing and rebuilding non-capital cities next to its ancient wonder.
+- Salvage Space Station nerfed to remove its free Technology, due to the above exploit, which would have allowed players to gain several free Technologies by razing and rebuilding non-capital cities next to its ancient wonder.
 Instead it adds +2 extra Science and +1 Culture to that wonder's tile along with 10% more Science and 2 Great Scientist Points in the city that owns it.
 - Faust Project adjusted in almost the exact same way due to that same exploit, but without the added Culture point to its ancient wonder.
 Its Production cost is also increased to the era-default 185 (Standard speed).
 - Pit of Sacrifice nerfed to remove its free Pantheon Effect due to that same exploit and also kills 1 pop upon completion along with adding a minor Food penalty (-1 to the tile instead of +1), but gives 25% more Faith to that city.
 This one will be reverted once World Wonders start obeying their proper behavior.
 - The Last Paradise buffed to add +3 Culture/Happiness to the Oasis instead of +1, along with 10% more Water to the city that owns it, and +1 Food, Water, Culture and Happiness to Artificial Oases once those become available.
 - Distribute Soft Drinks and Fist of God have been removed from the game.
-- Produce Soft Drinks buffed to add an extra point of Water and Culture to the Soft Drinks Factory tile.
+- Produce Soft Drinks buffed to add +2 extra Culture to the Soft Drinks Factory tile.
 - Heavy Equipment's production cost reduced to 150 (was previously a much, much too high 400) and the project is buffed to award 2 free Workers and add +3 Production to the city it's built in.
 - Domestic Electrification's production cost reduced to 150 base + an extra 30 per owned city (among wonders that had their production cost set too high, this was by far the worst offender, at an obscenely high *400 base + 50 extra per owned city*).
 - Public Broadcast's production cost increased to 500 (was previously a much, much too low 100) and it now requires every non-puppeted city you control to have a Broadcast Tower, not just the city it's built in.
 However, it also adds +3 Culture to the city it's built in.